Calcoph/hexpat-lsp/README.md

 * Configuration called `hexpat-language-server.imhexBaseFolders`.
 It is an array of strings.
 * New semantic token `bitfield`.
 It's recommended that it inherits from "struct".
+* New semantic token `dollar`.
+It's recommended that it inherits from "variable".